startups.md

 Trade-offs

-Freshsales bundles telephony + Freddy AI.
-Freshworks tie-in bonus for helpdesk/chat.
+Freshsales bundles telephony and Freddy AI.
+Freshworks integration provides bonus access to helpdesk and chat tools.

 Strengths